vibbits/training-material/topics/data-management-plans/tutorials/3-storing-data-and-data-security/tutorial.md

 Please consult this [Privacy Reference Card](https://www.eur.nl/sites/corporate/files/2017-11/Privacy_Reference_Card_-why__EUR_Version_1_0.pdf)

 ### Privacy-sensitive Data
-Personal data is any information relating to an identified or identifiable natural person (‘data subject’).
+Personal data is any information relating to an identified or identifiable natural person ('data subject').
 Personal data is by definition privacy-sensitive and deserves special attention, both from an ethical as from a legal point of view.
 This applies in the highest degree to certain personal data that is considered particularly sensitive, such as information on race, ethnicity, health, criminal record, sexual orientation, beliefs and economical status.
 In this part of the course you will leam to:
 - Understand the concept of privacy by design;
 - Translate the seven principles of data protection from the European General Data Protection Regulation to your own situation;
 - Recognise when data is identifiable and lean about measures you can take to protect your participant's privacy;